unosquare/ffmediaelement/README.md

 ### ffmeplay.exe Sample Application

-The source code for this project contains a lot of use case for the `FFME` control.
+The source code for this project contains a very capable media player (`FFME.Windows.Sample`) covering most of the use cases for the `FFME` control.
 If you are just checking things out, here is a quick set of shortcut keys that `ffmeplay` accepts.

 | Shortcut Key | Function Description |
 | --- | --- |